 This is probably the most important factor when choosing which type of kitchen knife to go for.
 Japanese knives excel at fine slicing and are essentially precision tools – perfect to cut delicate items like fish and tomatoes.
 They don't fare well chopping pineapples or pumpkins.
 In fact, this can actually damage them.
-German style knives are better for tough to chop items, as well as crushing.
+German style knives such as the Wüsthof Classic 3-Piece Knife Set are better for tougher items, as well as crushing.

 This may come down to personal preference as some prefer a heavier, sturdier knife.
-It’s worth thinking about how much chopping you will do as a heavy knife can be more tiring on your arm, especially when slicing harder foods.
+It’s worth thinking about how much chopping you’ll do as a heavy knife can be more tiring on your hand and forearm, especially when slicing harder foods like root vegetables or fruits like watermelon.
 Ensure the weight is evenly distributed throughout the knife to give you greater control – some knives have a full tang, which means the blade runs through the handle to help balance it.

 Handles can be made from various materials, such as plastic, stainless steel and wood.
 Look for a handle that’s comfortable and easy to grip.
 It should be smooth and fit into your hand nicely – a larger, heavier knife may not be suitable if you have small hands.

 Which type of kitchen knife should I buy?

 While many of the kitchen knives we've featured here are sets, you might just be looking to buy one or two knives, and there are definitely some choices that are better than others.